Howe Yoon Chong: Political career

 Howe relinquished his defence post to become the Minister for Health from 1982 to 1984.
 There, Howe became best remembered by Singaporeans for his controversial proposal in 1984 to raise the age for the withdrawal of Central Provident Fund (CPF) savings from 55 to 60 years.
 At a news conference on 26 March 1984, Howe reasoned that Singaporeans could not depend only on their children in their old age.
 That suggestion, part of the 54-page report of the Committee on the Problems of the Aged which he chaired, was eventually dropped.
 However, the report that took 20 months to finalise remains an important document with its forward-looking strategies to support Singapore's greying population.
 Taking up the suggestions in the report, the Singapore Government subsequently introduced the Minimum Sum scheme.
 This allows workers to withdraw some of their CPF funds at age 55, setting aside a certain minimum sum which can only be withdrawn at retirement age, currently at 62 years.
 To encourage the employment of aged workers, the CPF contribution rates for both employer and the aged employee were cut in July 1988.
 In 1993, the government raised the retirement age to 60.

 Howe did not contest the general election in 1984.
 As a result of Howe's controversial report, the PAP lost 12% of the overall votes in that election, and lost the Potong Pasir ward to Chiam.
 Howe retired from politics that year.

 In a letter of appreciation to Howe on his retirement, the then Prime Minister Lee Kuan Yew said he was indebted to Howe for the devoted work he had put in for the people.
 Lee also predicted that when workers in their 20s and 30s reached their 60s, they would see how difficult it was for children to stretch their salaries to support aged parents.
 They would then be grateful to Howe for the furore he had stirred by the report on the problems of the aged.

 Business career

-After leaving politics, Howe returned to DBS as chairman and CEO in 1985 and served until 1990.
+After leaving politics, Howe returned to DBS as chairman and CEO from 1985 to 1990.

-From 1992 to 2000, he was the Executive Chairman of Great Eastern Life Assurance, and from 1992 to 2007 the President and CEO for The Straits Holding Company, an investment holding firm.
-He was also Chairman of the Rendezvous Hotel Singapore and Rendezvous Hotels & Resorts International.
+From 1992 to 2000, he was the executive chairman of Great Eastern Life Assurance, and from 1992 to 2007 the president and CEO for The Straits Holding Company, an investment holding firm.
+He was also chairman of the Rendezvous Hotel Singapore and Rendezvous Hotels & Resorts International.